 Kororāreka was originally a Māori settlement.
-It became a base for European traders, whalers, and missionaries in the early 1800s.
-Many of these built houses and shops, and by the middle of the 1830s Kororāreka resembled a small town – New Zealand’s first.
+It became a base for European traders and whalers in the early 19th century.
+Many built houses and shops, and by the mid-1830s Kororāreka resembled a small town – New Zealand’s first.
 This view shows the settlement around 1836, with waka (canoes) and sailboats beached or lying offshore.
-By this time the settlement was dubbed the ‘hell-hole of the Pacific’, notorious for its drinking, fighting and prostitution.
+By this time the settlement was notorious for drinking, fighting and prostitution.
 In the early 1840s the town changed its name to Russell.

 Te whakamahi i tēnei tūemi

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.